Will I drown if I fall asleep?

 What if I need to use the bathroom?

 Gently sit up with closed eyes and reach toward the door for the small towel to wipe your hands and face.
-Open the door, make sure you're not dripping, put on some slippers and head down the hall to the bathroom.
+Open the door, gently dry off to make sure you're not dripping, then head down the hall to the bathroom.
 Try not to stress over getting out of the tank— as soon as you climb back in it’ll only take a few minutes to enter into that state of deep relaxation again.

 It should go without saying, but please, no bodily fluids in the tank (blood, spit, mucous, etc.); not only is the process of draining a tank laborious and costly, but it steals away time from others who've booked floats.